spotlightpa/poor-richard/content/elections-2024.md

 +++
-internal-id = "ELEXCENTER"
+internal-id = "ELEXCENTER2024"
 image = "external/cwszvjdnvs3e3q3ge64y5wjjx0.jpeg"
 image-description = "Pennsylvania’s capitol building in Harrisburg on the morning of Election Day.
-November 3, 2020." image-credit = "Amanda Berg / For Spotlight PA" kicker = "Elections" title = "Pennsylvania Election 2024" title-tag = "Official Pennsylvania Election Center 2024" description = "Full coverage of Pennsylvania's elections, including how to vote, where to vote, polling places, sample ballots, candidate guides, and more." dek = "Candidates for Pennsylvania Supreme Court, Commonwealth Court, and more will appear on the Nov.
-7 ballot." extended-kicker = "Pa.
+November 3, 2020." image-credit = "Amanda Berg / For Spotlight PA" kicker = "Elections" title = "Pennsylvania Primary Election 2024" title-tag = "Official Pennsylvania Election Center 2024" description = "Full coverage of Pennsylvania's elections, including how to vote, where to vote, polling places, sample ballots, candidate guides, and more." dek = "Candidates for president, U.S. House and Senate, row offices, and more will appear on the April 23 ballot." extended-kicker = "Pa.
 Election Center 2024" linktitle = "Everything you need to prepare for Pa.’s 2024 election" blurb = "Spotlight PA wants to empower voters to make an informed decision on May 16.
 Our new Election Center features key dates, a campaign finance tracker, in-depth coverage, and more."